smoralesarueste/sierpinski/README.md

 For me, one of these results that only makes sense once you know the answer.
 So, why does it happen?
-Think about it this way: Can you really draw a point in the big triangle in the middle?
-Well, yeah, obvioslu, after all, the first point is *randomly* chosen, what if we just pick that area here?
+Think about it this way: Is it possible for you to draw a point in the big triangle in the middle?
+Well, yeah, obviosly, after all, at least the first point is *randomly* chosen, what if we just pick that area here?
 Yeah, then you are going to have a point inside this area.
 But what about afterwards?
 It is actually **impossible** to get back in there.
 And guess what happens when you iterate by going repeteadly halfway to the corners.
 That area in the middle starts to make it impossible to reach its clones as well, growing the *impossible to draw* area right in the same way as the Sierpinski Triangle is defined.

-And just to finish this miniature repo, think about this: The only area which is possible to keep drawing should be the borders of the triangles (the lines *around* the triangles).
+And just to finish this miniature repo, think about this: The only area which is possible to keep drawing should be the borders of the triangles (the lines *around* them, nothing in their *insides*).
 But this are actually of null area (and thus, null probability of getting any marker).
 So how is it possible that that's the only thing we are actually seeing?